tstillwell/neows-wrapper/README.md

 **neo_reference_id**

-Unique integer id for each object.
-This is the SPK-id and is the same value provided to the __lookup__ function
+Unique integer id for each object
+This is the SPK-id used to lookup the object

 **name**